texstudio-org/texstudio/utilities/manual/source/advanced.md

 ![AI configuration](images/conf_ai.png)

 The conversation is stored on disk, so that results can be reused later on.
 This can be disabled.

+Local models can easily be set up via [llamafile](https://github.com/Mozilla-Ocho/llamafile).
+Please refer their help for details.
+TeXstudio expects the OpenAI API interface on 127.0.0.1:8080 to work which is the default for llamafile, hence the llamafile needs to be started manually next to TeXstudio.
+Local models do not leak information to providers.
+A powerful GPU is recommended to get reasonable response times.

 ### Usage